-Muscovy ducks joined our farm in 2020.
-A friend of ours asked us to adopt her Muscovy females.
-And voila - we had four beautiful white Muscovy hens!
-In a little while we adopted a huge drake and named him Gordon.
+Muscovy ducks joined our farm in 2020 when a friend of ours asked us to adopt her Muscovy females.
+Just like that, we had four beautiful white Muscovy hens!
+A little while later, we adopted a huge drake and named him Gordon.
 These five adult ducks formed a family.
 In the spring we incubated their eggs, and hatched many Muscovy ducklings.
-They are teens now, turning into the adults.
-Beautiful, strong and very social.
+Today we have over thirty beautiful, silly Muscovy adults!

-Muscovy's are very similar to mallards, but very different at the same time.
+Muscovys are very similar to mallards in their behavior, yet very different at the same time.

-Their incubation period is 35 days while for other ducks it's 28 days.
-Muscovy ducks not only incubate for longer, they also grow much more slowly and for longer than other ducks.
+The incubation period for a Muscovy duck egg is 35 days as opposed to a mallard’s 28 days.
+Muscovy ducks not only incubate for longer, they also grow much more slowly and for a longer time than other species of duck.

 They don't like cold water as much as other ducks.
-We noticed this in the winter when Muscovy's barely went into the water with other ducks.
+We noticed this in the winter when Muscovy barely went into the water with other ducks.